sharedstreets/sharedstreets-matcher/README.md

 ### Build from source

-Prebuilt jar files for the ingest and matching tool are available in the Github Release tab above.
+Prebuilt jar files for the ingest and matching tool are available in the [Github Releases](https://github.com/sharedstreets/sharedstreets-matcher/releases) tab above.
 Building from source requires Gradle v 3.x and JDK 1.8+.

 Both jar files can be built using the command:
 `gradle build allJars`